 Danny is normally capable of reacting very fast to any industry changes, scandals and news as he has very good connections with Google quality team and comes up with unprejudiced conclusions and visions.

-5. Aleyda Solis, International SEO expert and the first lady on our list. - @aleyda
+5. Aleyda Solis, the guru of International SEO best practices expert and the first lady on our list. - @aleyda

 Aleyda Solis is probably one of the most remarkable women in SEO who managed to find her place in the industry that was traditionally viewed as men's.
-Her specialty is International SEO and she shares her experience very eagerly: blog posts, guest posts, slideshare presentations, conferences, etc.
+Her specialty is International SEO and she shares her experience very eagerly: blog posts, guest posting for backlinks, slideshare presentations, conferences, etc.

 One should not also forget that Aleyda is very active on Twitter and struggles to respond to almost any tweet addressed to her no matter whether it's on SEO or whether you want to discuss if Ben Affleck is inappropriate for Batman role.